ucsblibrary/metadata-ci/README.md

 ## Adding a new checker

 To add a new checker, create a new file in `lib/check` with a `Check::` submodule.
+The submodule needs two methods:

+- `about`: returns a string explaining what the check is enforcing

-The submodule needs a `#batch` method that accepts an array of paths as its only parameter and returns an array of `MetadataError`s.
+- `batch`: accepts an array of paths as its only parameter and returns an array of `MetadataError`s

 ## CLI